LLM Providers

 Privacy routing

-Route queries involving sensitive compartments to a local-only provider (Ollama, vLLM) to prevent organizational knowledge from reaching cloud APIs:
+Assign sensitive compartments to a preset that uses a local-only answer model (Ollama, vLLM) to prevent organizational knowledge from reaching cloud APIs:

 Compartment: executive, hr